Pixel8edstudios/Pixel8edstudios/readme.md

 Hello!
 I am Pixel8edstudios, a programmer who started coding at the age of 10 and have continued ever since!
 I hope to create a business that incorporates my technology skills.

+# THE PIXELNET PROJECT IS NOW PART OF THE PIXELNET ORGANIZATION.

 ## Programming Languages I know: